tobireith/NLP_AzureML/README.md

 python deploy-train.py
 ```

-You can see the job in action by going to [Azure ML Studio](https://ml.azure.com) and viewing the "Chicago_Parking_Tickets_Code-First" experiment.
+You can see the job in action by going to [Azure ML Studio](https://ml.azure.com) and viewing the "NLP_Sentiment_Analysis_Coded_Amazon_Fine_Food" experiment.
 There will be a new "train_pipeline" job.

 For scoring, run the following code: